Human Sciences Committees and Councils

 - The constituency of the council will be determined with respect to issues of equality and will be deliberate to avoid conflicts of interest and roles.

-Upon receipt of the request, the Dean may seek additional information, may consult informally with the chair, or may consult with other stakeholders in order to determine whether to seat the College Personnel Council in the matter.
+- Upon receipt of the request, the Dean may seek additional information, may consult informally with the Chairperson, or may consult with other stakeholders in order to determine whether to seat the College Personnel Council in the matter.

-Following review of the request, the Dean will notify the chair of the decision and will direct the Executive Associate Dean to seat the council and offer the council direction in terms of the chairperson’s request.
+- Following review of the request, the Dean will notify the Chairperson of the decision and will direct the Executive Associate Dean to seat the council and offer the council direction in terms of the chairperson's request.